-As of June 30, 2020, we held unrestricted cash, cash equivalents and short-term investments of \$8.5 million.
 In March 2019, we closed on a registered direct offering of our common stock, raising \$2.6 million, net of offering costs, and in November 2019, we closed on a public offering and a concurrent private placement of our securities, raising \$10.2 million, net of offering costs.
-Through June 30, 2020, we received an additional \$1.7 million from investor exercises of outstanding warrants.
+Through September 30, 2020, we received an additional \$1.7 million from investor exercises of outstanding warrants.
 We follow the guidance of Accounting Standards Codification ("ASC") Topic 205-40, Presentation of Financial Statements-Going Concern, in order to determine whether there is substantial doubt about the Company's ability to continue as a going concern for one year after the date its financial statements are issued.
-We believe that the Company has sufficient cash and short-term investments to fund its operations into the second quarter of 2021.
+We believe that together with the proceeds of the registered offering and private placement completed in August 2020, we have sufficient cash and short-term investments to fund operations through the end of calendar 2021.